AlexeyShumilin/express-mesto/README.md

 ## Directories

-`/public` - statics obtained as a result of building a front-end application in React `/data` - JSON files for temporary database emulation `/routes` - folder with router files
+`/public` - statics obtained as a result of building a front-end application in React.
+`/data` - JSON files for temporary database emulation.
+`/routes` - folder with router files.

 ## Routes
 GET /users - returns all users